-Created in 1961, the DLA is a component of the U.S. DoD and reports to the Office of the Under Secretary of Defense for Acquisition and Sustainment through the Assistant Secretary of Defense for Sustainment.
-The DLA provides materials and services to components of DoD (including the U.S. Army, Navy, and Air Force), other Federal Agencies, and public entities.
-DLA accomplishes its mission and goals through the operations of the Working Capital Fund, General Fund, and Transaction Fund.
+Created in 1961, DLA is a component of the U.S. DoD and reports to the Office of the Under Secretary of Defense for Acquisition and Sustainment through the Assistant Secretary of Defense for Sustainment.
+DLA provides materials and services to components of DoD (including the U.S. Army, Navy, and Air Force), other Federal Agencies, and public entities.
+DLA accomplishes its mission and goals through the operations of the WCF, GF, and TF.
 These financial statements and accompanying notes herein only refer to the activities of DLA GF.

-Congress appropriates DLA GF amounts to DLA, which also grants authority to the OUSD and its Components to obligate those funds to support mission requirements.
-The DLA GF receives five appropriations, which include O&M; Family Housing; RDT&E; PDW; and MILCON.
+Congress annually appropriates DLA GF amounts to DLA, which also grants authority to the OUSD and its Components to obligate those funds to support mission requirements.
+In FY2020 DLA GF receives four appropriations, which include O&M; RDT&E; PDW; and MILCON.